 This is the introduction section, to give you an idea of how information and concepts will be presented.
 At the same time, when it is deemed appropriate, there will be comments about responsibility.

 Success is the primary result of hard work and dedication along with the application of capitalism.
-Success is not the result of everyone getting the same trophy just for showing up, success is not the result of everyone getting the same.
+Success is not the result of everyone getting the same trophy just for showing up, success is not the result of everyone getting the same as in socialism.

 The idea is that life is made up of decisions and there is a consequence, either expected or unexpected, to every decision.
 Under concept of ‘chaos theory’, even the smallest change may have unexpected and unforeseen impacts and changes on the future.
 The point of this discussion is that it is your responsibility to make the best possible decisions by minimizing the potential outcomes from the consequences.
 Yes, you are thinking that since you have no control over the ‘chaos theory’ then why worry, but that is ignorant.
 You can’t control chaos, but you can reduce the possible outcomes, an example may help.
 Assume you have been drinking, do you drive yourself or take a taxi?
 This is a no brainer.
 If you are caught driving under the influence, your life is changed because of the DUI charges.
 If you are involved in an accident, you will be responsible for the damage and if someone is hurt, disabled or killed, you are at fault.
 The conclusion is simple, make decisions that give you the best possible chance to get the result you want from the chaos of life.